 - 8. Accreditation.
-The Charter School shall seek accreditation from an approved accrediting agency identified in O.C.G.A. § 20-3-S19(6)(A) within the first three years of the initial chartertenn or prior to a student's graduation and shall retain accredited status thereafter.
+The Charter School shall seek accreditation from an approved accrediting agency identified in O.C.G.A. § 20-3-519(6)(A) within the first three years of the initial charter term or prior to a student's graduation and shall retain accredited status thereafter.
 The Charter School understands that the loss of accreditation from an agency identified in O.C.G.A. § 20-3-519(6)(A) constitutes grounds for termination of this charter contract. - 9.
-Comprehensive Performance Framework and Performance Expectations.
+Comprehensive Performance Framework and Performance Expectations. - a.

-a.
 Incorporation into Charter Contract.

-The Comprehensive Performance Framework (CPF) adopted by the SCSC shall be incorporated into the Charter as Exhibit A. The CPF shall supersede and replace any and all assessment measures, educational goals and objectives, financial operations metrics, and organizational perfonnance metrics set forth in the Application and not explicitly incorporated into the CPF or this charter contract.
-The specific terms, fonn and requirements of the CPF, including any required indicators, measures, metrics, and targets, are maintained and disseminated by the SCSC and will be binding on the Charter School.
+The Comprehensive Performance Framework (CPF) adopted by the SCSC shall be incorporated into the Charter as Exhibit A. The CPF shall supersede and replace any and all assessment measures, educational goals and objectives, financial operations metrics, and organizational performance metrics set forth in the Application and not explicitly incorporated into the CPF or this charter contract.
+The specific terms, form and requirements of the CPF, including any required indicators, measures, metrics, and targets, are maintained and disseminated by the SCSC and will be binding on the Charter School.
 Material amendments to the CPF shall require approval by the SCSC and shall be automatically incorporated into this Charter Contract upon SCSC approval without further amendment to the Charter Contract.
-In the event that such modifications or amendments are required, including modifications to address amended laws, the SCSC will use best efforts to apply expectations for school perfonnance in a manner as consistent as possible with those set forth in the CPF.
+In the event that such modifications or amendments are required, including modifications to address amended laws, the SCSC will use best efforts to apply expectations for school performance in a manner as consistent as possible with those set forth in the CPF. - b.

-b.
 Monitoring and Reporting.
 In accordance with SCSC Rule 691-2-.03, the SCSC shall monitor the Charter School's progress in relation to the indicators, measures, metrics and targets set out in the CPF, as well as other applicable rules and laws.
-The SCSC shall publicly report the Charter School's first achievement and compliance at least annually following the completion of the Charter School's first year of operation.
+The SCSC shall publicly report the Charter School's achievement and compliance at least annually following the completion of the Charter School's first year of operation. - c.

-c.
 Performance Expectations.
-The Charter School's performance in relation to the indicaton, measures, metrics and targets set forth in the CPF shall provide the basis upon which the SCSC will decide whether to renew the Charter School's Charter Contract at the end of the charter term.
-This section shall not preclude the SCSC from considering other factors when relevant.
+The Charter School's performance in relation to the indicators, measures, metrics and targets set forth in the CPF shall provide the basis upon which the SCSC will decide whether to renew the Charter School's Charter Contract at the end of the charter term.
+This section shall not preclude the SCSC from considering other factors when relevant. - d.

-d.
 Mission-Specific Goals.
-The operational portion of the CPF incorporated as Exhibit A, holds the Charter School accountable for the following mission-specific goals:
+The operational portion of the CPF incorporated as Exhibit A, holds the Charter School accountable for the following mission-specific goals: - i.
+At least 90% of the students enrolled in Grades K-8 will take adaptive assessments three times per year.
+The results of these assessment are to be used for the sole purpose of determining individual student learning pathways.
+(Individual student-growth focused goal) - ii.
+At least 95% of the students enrolled in Grades 3-8 will take at least one interim benchmark assessment in ELA and Mathematics each aligned to Georgia's state standards.
+(Academic achievement focused goal) - iii.
+At least 75% of the students enrolled in Grades K-8 will complete a reflection on their role towards local impact and global change driven by their studies during Crew and Expedition Days.